 As Tabarak’s reached kindergarten age, her mother registered her and carried her to kindergarten every day.
 When she reached school age, Tabarak insisted that she must go to school and she was carried to-and-from the school every day for two years.

 Today the bond between Tabarak and her mother is very strong.
 Namo does everything to help Tabarak live a normal life.
-Namo shared, “Tabarak tells me thank you so much.
+Namo shares, “Tabarak tells me thank you so much.
 ‘You are my dad and my mom’ (she says), and she always kisses my hands.”

 Before COVID-19, 146 children benefited from case management services and more than 520 girls and boys participated in structured and sustained psychosocial support programmes at the Child Well Being Center.
-As COVID-19 started, the center could no longer host children.
+As COVID-19 started, the centre could no longer host children.
 To avoid large gatherings, the facilitators began reaching out to the children remotely through phone calls and social media apps.
-During COVID-19, more than 160 children were supported with case management services and nearly 1,000 girls and boys participated in structured and sustained psychosocial support programs.
+During COVID-19, more than 160 children were supported with case management services and nearly 1,000 girls and boys participated in structured and sustained psychosocial support programmes